tgoldenberg/brn-gitbook/chapter_2_getting_started.md

 ![alt text](/images/chapter-2-getting-started/react-native-packager-terminal-window.png "React native packager Terminal window")

-This window holds the React Native transformer’s process, which will interpret all of our Javascript code into native code Xcode can understand.
+This window holds the React Native packager’s process, which will interpret all of our Javascript code into native code Xcode can understand.

 ## Adding Packages